 Montana is tops for visitors, whether business travel or on a vacation.
 Get ready for Montana by reading this Web site.
 Discover attractions and things to do.
-Find hotels and much more in Montana.
+Find hotels, resorts, museums, and much more in Montana.
 Remember, planning travel or a vacation is half the fun of being there.
 Enjoy!

 Before the West was settled by people of European decent, many Indian tribes called the region that was later to become Montana their home.
 The Indians enjoyed and lived off the fruits of the land, especially buffalo.
 Today about 64,000 Indians live and flourish in Montana.